Culture Food

 Written by Teresa Mwangi

+For many years now, Ghana and Nigeria have taken credit as the origin of the world-renowned Jollof rice.
+However, in a new twist, UNESCO pronounced Senegalese Jollof rice as the origin of this tasty meal that millions of West Africans enjoy.
 According to UNESCO, Ceebu jn, the Senegalese variation of Jollof rice, is an intangible treasure to the people of Senegal.
 It finally puts to an end a protracted controversy about the cuisine’s origin which Nigerians and Ghanaians have always tussled over.

-Jollof rice has a combination of rice, tomatoes, onions, pepper, and a variety of spices.
+Jollof rice is prepared with rice, tomatoes, onions, pepper, and a variety of spices.
 The exact ingredients and proportions vary depending on the recipe and the country of origin.
 Nevertheless, commonly used ingredients include tomatoes, onion, red pepper, ginger, garlic, scotch bonnet pepper, bay leaves, thyme and bouillon cubes.
+Some recipes also call for the addition of meat or seafood, such as chicken, beef, or shrimp.
+Vegetables like carrots, green beans, and bell peppers are sometimes added to the dish.

-Is Jollof Rice Senegalese?
+Is Senegalese Jollof Rice Good?

 Senegalese Jollof Rice